forwardemail/forwardemail.net/app/views/faq/index.md

 **7.** Send a test email to confirm it works.
 Note that it might take some time for your DNS records to propagate.

-**8.** Add `no-reply@forwardemail.net` to your contacts.
-In the event that someone is attempting to send you an email that has a strict DMARC record policy of "reject" or "quarantine", we will rewrite the email's "From" header with a "friendly-from".
-This means the "From" will look like "Sender's Name [no-reply@forwardemail.net](mailto:no-reply@forwardemail.net)" and a "Reply-To" will be added with the original sender's "From" address.
-In the event that there is already a "Reply-To" set, we will not overwrite it.

-**9.** If you wish to "Send Mail As" from Gmail, then you will need to follow the steps under [How to Send Mail As Using Gmail](#how-to-send-mail-as-using-gmail) below.
+**8.** If you wish to "Send Mail As" from Gmail, then you will need to follow the steps under [How to Send Mail As Using Gmail](#how-to-send-mail-as-using-gmail) below.

 ---